5 Apps for Storytelling, for the Verbal and Nonverbal Child

-A great way to incorporate technology into summer time fun with children and adults is to use storytelling apps.
-These apps are particularly helpful to use during the summer as you experience new things such as summer camp or have new adventures, such as a family vacation.
+A great way to incorporate technology into anytime fun with children and adults is to use storytelling apps.
+These apps are particularly helpful to use during holiday travels or summer family vacations.

-Below are a few favorite apps for creating stories, keeping up academic skills during the summer break and stimulating ideas for being creative.
+Below are a few favorite apps for creating stories, keeping up academic skills and stimulating ideas for being creative.

 by Penguin Group USA